-Based on the nature of the curriculum at MTSA, transfer applicants are rare and are judged for admission on an individualized basis.
-Transfers will be considered by the Dean and Program Administrator and the NAP Council on the merits of each individual case in accordance with guidelines established by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), the Southern Association of Colleges and Schools' Commission on Colleges (SACS COC), the institution, and clinical site availability.
+Transfer applicants are rare and are judged for admission on an individualized basis.
+Transfers will be considered by the Dean and Program Administrator and the NAP Council on the merits of each individual case in accordance with guidelines established by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), the Southern Association of Colleges and Schools' Commission on Colleges (SACSCOC), the institution, and clinical site availability.
+The maximum number of transfer credits is six (6) credit hours.